 Students learn about the civic ideals and practices of citizenship in a democratic society

 The eighth grade cultural studies curriculum is devoted to a year-long exploration of the United States Constitution.
-"Monthly Constitutionals," when local scholars, attorneys, and civil rights activists meet with the students to discuss issues related to the Bill of Rights and later amendments, reinforces classroom discussions and reading.
-Each eighth grader researches a specific issue and presents his or her findings to White House and other administration staffers at a roundtable in Washington, D.C.
+"Monthly Constitutionals," when local scholars, attorneys, and civic leaders meet with the students to discuss issues related to the Bill of Rights and later amendments, reinforce classroom discussions and reading.
+Eighth graders research constitutional issues of interest and present as experts on their topics, often to an audience of local, state, or federal policymakers.

-Classroom community service projects have served local and international organizations, including the Nationalities Services Center, Reach Out and Read, and Heifer International.
+Classroom community service projects have served local, national, and international organizations, including the Nationalities Services Center, Reach Out and Read, and Heifer International.
 At the Schuylkill Center, students help maintain trails, remove invasive species, and water plants.
-The Student Council organizes fund raisers for a variety of worthy causes, local, national, and international.
-Middle School research projects include service components.
+The Student Council, made up of children in grades 1-8, organizes fund raisers for a variety of worthy causes – most recently the Attic Youth Center and the Leukemia & Lymphoma Society.
+Middle School research projects often include service components.

-Our Parent Association organizes community service projects to meet expressed needs of social service agencies, including the Bethesda Project, Project HOME, and Trinity WinterShelter.
+Our Parent Association organizes community service projects to meet expressed needs of social service agencies, including the Bethesda Project, CHOP Early Head Start, and Trinity WinterShelter.
 Our students make sandwiches each week for the residents of My Brother’s House, a shelter at 15th & South Streets.
 Almost the entire school community participates in the school's Martin Luther King, Jr. Day of Service, preparing sandwiches and desserts for more than 600 residents of local shelters.

 The Philadelphia School supports community events

-The school also sponsors the Imagination Playground at Sister Cities Park, a Taney Baseball League team.
+The school also sponsors the Imagination Playground at Sister Cities Park, as well as a Taney Baseball League team.
 Our a cappella group has performed at community events, including annual appearances at the Fitler Square Fair.

-The Taney Baseball and Basketball leagues hold clinics and events at TPS.
+The Taney Baseball and Basketball leagues hold clinics at TPS.
 The school makes its facilities available for community meetings when school is not in session.
-Most recently, the school provided meeting space for community meetings regarding Children's Hospital's research facility on Schuylkill Avenue.
-In spring 2012 the school became a polling station, serving Philadelphia residents in two divisions in the 30th Ward.
+Most recently, the school provided space for community meetings regarding Lombard Street bike lanes and Children's Hospital's research facility on Schuylkill Avenue.
+In 2012 the school became a polling station, serving Philadelphia residents in two divisions in the 30th Ward.

 Our faculty and staff serve a variety of nonprofit organizations

-Faculty and staff members serve on boards and volunteer at civic organizations and educational nonprofits throughout the city, including: Mighty Writers, The Parent Infant Center, A Better Chance, Mission Relief Services, The Hebrew Immigrant Society, PSPCS, Ronald McDonald House, the People's Emergency Shelter, 100 Women, the Jubilee School, and many other museums, parks, homeless shelters, and religious institutions in the city.
+Faculty and staff members have served on boards and volunteer at civic organizations and educational nonprofits throughout the city, including Mighty Writers, the Rosenbach Museum & Library, the Parent Infant Center, A Better Chance, Mission Relief Services, the Hebrew Immigrant Society, PSPCS, Ronald McDonald House, the People's Emergency Shelter, 100 Women, the Jubilee School, and many other museums, parks, homeless shelters, and religious institutions in the city.

 Each year several faculty members serve as cooperating teachers for undergraduate and graduate students training to be teachers.
 Our teachers have supervised student teachers from Temple University, the University of Pennsylvania, Swarthmore College, Bryn Mawr College, Drexel University, Community College of Philadelphia, and the University of the Arts.
 Teachers trained at our school have joined the faculties of public and private schools.

 Located in a mixed-use neighborhood, TPS strives to be a good neighbor.
 Staff members streamline the flow of drop-off traffic to ease congestion on 25th Street.
-Snow is shoveled promptly, and we often shovel neighbors’ sidewalks as a courtesy.
-Eco-friendly and attractive landscaping was an important consideration during our recent campus development project.
+Eco-friendly and attractive landscaping is an ongoing important consideration.

 We invite you to learn more about The Philadelphia School

 It would be a pleasure to arrange a tour for you so you can learn more about our school.
-Call Frances Hoover, Director of Institutional Advancement, at 215-545-5325.
+Call 215-545-5325 for an appointment.